wakkihaya/neurotechjp/src/md/en/blog/mr-nakanishi-ucsd.md

 Dr. Nakanishi mentioned that his decision to leave his Japanese environment and enter a top-level research environment in the U.S. was prompted by a four-month internship at UCSD that he grasped during his graduate school days.

-After receiving Ph.D. in Japan, he decided to work as a postdoctoral researcher at UCSD to pursue higher technology.
+After receiving a Ph.D. in Japan, he decided to work as a postdoctoral researcher at UCSD to pursue higher technology.
 At the research facility SCCN, **he contributed to many achievements such as marking a world record in BCI using the SSVEP technology.**.

 &nbsp;